Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     In BALSAMIC, this VCF file is named as `*.all.filtered.vcf.gz` (eg: `SNV.somatic.<CASE_ID>.vardict.all.filtered.vcf.gz`)

 Only those variants that fulfill the pre-call and post-call filters are scored as `PASS` in the `STATUS` column of the VCF file.
-We filter those `PASS` variants and delivered as final list of variants to the customer either via scout or caesar
+We filter those `PASS` variants and deliver a final list of variants to the customer either via `Scout` or `Caesar`

 .. note::
     In BALSAMIC, this VCF file is named as `*.all.filtered.pass.vcf.gz` (eg: `SNV.somatic.<CASE_ID>.vardict.all.filtered.pass.vcf.gz`)

 .. list-table:: Description of VCF files
     :widths: 30 50 20
     :header-rows: 1

    * - VCF file name
      - Description